Multi-dimensional Integers, Variables, and Expressions

 f[1][2] = -1 +2*x[1][2]

-Arrays are created using the following factory functions:
+Arrays are created using the following factory functions (with Dim = d, the number of dimensions):

 • size(): Returns the size of the outermost dimension.